Cigarettes and Residential Fires: New Report

 Despite the fire-saftey initiative, cigarette smoking continued to be the leading cause of home fire deaths.

-The Coalition for Fire-Safe Cigarettes, supported by the National Fire Protection Association, urged all states in the country to pass similar laws.
+National Fire Protection Association, urged all states in the country to pass similar laws.
 The lobbying efforts worked, and the coalition reported that “One hundred percent of the U.S. population is now better protected from cigarette fires thanks to state passage of fire-safe cigarette legislation.”

 But cigarette smoking continues to be the leading cause of fire-related deaths in people's homes.
 Some 7,600 smoking-related fires occur in residential buildings each year, according to the report issued last week by USFA.